hilbert-spaess/hilbert-spaess.github.io/_posts/2020-3-19-[STATS] survival curves.md

+**Summary**

+- You can model the time until death (for a specific cause) with an exponential distribution, a gamma distribution, a Weibull distribution, or some combination of these.
+- Anything involving the human body (eg death due to some disease) is probably not simple enough to be modelled with

 **Survival Analysis**

 The canonical example of survival analysis is understanding the death timeline of patients with a life-threatening disease.
 It's a special case of the more general problem of figuring out the expected period of time before the occurrence of some event.
 Other examples are the relapse of an addict or the failure of some mechanical system.
 The two examples I've looked at myself are the occurences of deaths in MTB patients, and the incubation period of the new coronavirus.
 From now on I'll use the language of the death example.